Security Hints & Tips

-Protect yourself against viruses and malware that may steal or modify the data on your own computer and leave you vulnerable by using anti-virus software (eg Sophos) and a firewall.
+Viruses and malware may steal or modify the data on your own computer and leave you vulnerable.
+Protect yourself by using anti-virus software (eg Sophos) and a firewall.
 Make sure to keep your virus definitions up to date.

 - Regularly scan your computer for spyware.